LIA-UniBo/Ai-in-industry/README.md

-#  Anomaly detection for self-supervised learning
+#  Anomaly detection using self-supervised learning in HPC systems

 ## Dataset
 ------------------------------